codekot/stackex/README.md

 Web app for search on Stack Exchange

-- request on API
+- make request on API
 - use flask
-- server rendering
+- use server rendering
-- results write in relational db
+-  write results in relational db
-- config.ini
+- use config.ini
-- results show on table
+-  show results on table